Last updated 15 April 2026 · 6 min read

 - Layer 4 — Explicit gaps.
 The evidence you do not yet have and what would close it.

-How Synchronise generates it
+How Synchronise AI generates it

-As the Cursor for Product Managers, Synchronise reads your live signal and generates each layer with claim-level references back to source.
+As the Cursor for Product Managers, Synchronise AI reads your live signal and generates each layer with claim-level references back to source.

 Layer 2 quotes link to the Intercom ticket.